-Another team did Temple cleaning and they worked directly in and around the temple, cleaning windows and making sure the premises was clear of all litter and fallen leaves.
+Another team did Temple cleaning and they worked directly in and around the temple, cleaning windows and making sure the premises were clear of all litter and fallen leaves.

-Finally the farming team worked physically hard to uproot and separate all potatoes that were ready for harvest; with 7 acres of land at the Manor, they use significant portion to grow their own vegetables etc.
+Finally, the farming team worked physically hard to uproot and separate all potatoes that were ready for harvest; with 7 acres of land at the Manor, they use a significant portion to grow their own vegetables etc.

 The day finished with Mantra meditation.
 This activity was new to many of the members due to its unique nature.
 But the facilitator, Ravi Pattni, did extremely well to help everyone focus, create a calm environment and beautiful chant the Hare Krishna Mantra.

 Thank you to all 9 universities that attended to make a huge impact at the Mandir and also to the Hertfordshire committee who put on this fantastic event for London zone to get involved in.